ulsdevteam/argo/use-api.md

 ## Quick start
 Data is accessed through GET requests using API endpoints.
 For a list of available endpoints, see the [endpoints and parameters](#endpoints-and-parameters) section of this document.

-Examples:
+Example 1:

-1. Use the `/collections` endpoint to get a list of all of our archival collections, which are intellectually significant groups of records:
+Use the `/collections` endpoint to get a list of all of our archival collections, which are intellectually significant groups of records:
 ```
 GET https://api.rockarch.org/collections
 ```

+Example 2:
-2. Get data about one specific collection, replacing {id} with the collection's identifier (example id: `H45i6yf7MUHuaRwQVupvg5`):
+Get data about one specific collection, replacing {id} with the collection's identifier (example id: `H45i6yf7MUHuaRwQVupvg5`):

 ```
 GET https://api.rockarch.org/collections/{id}
 ```
 See what a response looks like in the browseable API by opening the link in your browser: [https://api.rockarch.org/collections/H45i6yf7MUHuaRwQVupvg5](https://api.rockarch.org/collections/H45i6yf7MUHuaRwQVupvg5).

+Example 3:
-3. Use the `/objects` endpoint and `online` parameter to get data for all archival objects that have digital versions available.
+Use the `/objects` endpoint and `online` parameter to get data for all archival objects that have digital versions available.
 Objects are defined as intellectually significant groups of records in a collection that do not have children:

 ```
 GET https://api.rockarch.org/objects?online=true